The Problem

 Business Context & Real-World Use Case

-The Ingredients: Understanding VLOOKUP with IFERROR's Setup
+The Ingredients: Understanding the Setup

-=IFERROR(VLOOKUP(lookup_value, table_array, col_index_num, [range_lookup]), value_if_error)
+=IFERROR(VLOOKUP(lookup_value, table_array, col_index_num, FALSE), value_if_error)

 | Parameter | Description |